LearnLib/learnlib/README.md

 ```

 and run a single `mvn clean install`.
-This will build all the required maven artifacts and will install them in your local Maven repository, so that you can reference them in other projects.
+This will build all the required maven artifacts and will install them in your local Maven repository so that you can reference them in other projects.

 If you plan to use a development version of LearnLib in an environment where no Maven support is available, simply run `mvn clean package -Pbundles`.
 The respective JARs are then available under `distribution/target/bundles`.